 Grants would help towards

-1. Laying of foundations of much needed remaining 3 primary classrooms of a block of 8 classrooms.
+1. Building of much needed remaining 3 primary classrooms of a block of 8 classrooms at the CHETI Primary school (see below for further details).

-2. Installation of numerous water tanks to collect rainwater during the November rains.
+2. Installation of numerous water tanks at various schools in Arusha to collect rainwater during the November rains (see below for further details).

 Update - Grant Provided by One Kind Act 10 September 2019